Stellate Ganglion Blocks

 Benefits of SGB

-While SGB is generally safe, like any medical procedure, it carries some risks, including:
+While SGB is generally safe, as with medical procedures, it carries some risks, including:

-Expected: Temporary (<24 hours) hoarseness or difficulty swallowing, a slight drooping of the eyelid and face, and a redness to the eye on the same side of the face as the block – these effects are typically short-lived and resolve on their own.
+Expected: Temporary (<24 hours) hoarseness or difficulty swallowing, a slight drooping of the eyelid and face, and a redness to the eye on the same side of the face as the block – these effects are typically short-lived and are expected to resolve on their own within 24 hours.

 Possible: Temporary minor bruising or soreness at the injection site,